Himanshu99252/Quizapp_Project/README.md

 ## Features

-- Access to a wide range of quiz topics and categories.
 - User-friendly interface for quiz selection and answering questions.
 - Score tracking and leaderboard to compare your performance with others.